yinaa/microsoft-graph-docs/api-reference/api/privilegedroleassignment_makeeligible.md

-# privilegedRoleAssignment: makeTemporary
+# privilegedRoleAssignment: makeEligible
-Make the permanent role assignment as temporary.
-The role will be set as active with the default expiration time.
+Make the role assignment as eligible.
+If the role assignment is already eligible before the call, it does nothing.
+If the role assignment is permanent and the requestor is different from the target user, the role assignment will become eligible and the role will be deactivated for the target user.
+If the requestor is the target user and the role is Security Administrator or Privileged Role Administrator, the role will be activated with the default expiration.

 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_